embeddedgo/pico/readme.md

    }
    ```

-4. Initialize your project
+4. Initialize your project.

    ```sh
    go mod init firstprog
    go mod tidy
    ```

-5. Copy the `go.env` file suitable for your board (here is one for [Pico 2](https://github.com/embeddedgo/pico/tree/master/devboard/pico2/examples/go.env) and another one for a [board with 16 MB flash](https://github.com/embeddedgo/pico/tree/master/devboard/wiacta10/examples/go.env)).
+5. Copy the `go.env` file suitable for your board (here is one for [Pico 2](devboard/pico2/examples/go.env) and another one for a [board with 16 MB flash](devboard/weacta10/examples/go.env)).

-6. Compile your first program
+6. Compile your first program.

    ```sh
    export GOENV=go.env